bioinfo-pf-curie/RNA-seq/README.md

 Here are a few examples of how to set the profile option.

 ```
-## Run the pipeline locally, using the global Curie conda environment
+## Run the pipeline locally, using the global Curie environment (build by conda)
 -profile curie

-## Run the pipeline on the cluster, using the Singularity environments
+## Run the pipeline on the cluster, using the Singularity containers
 -profile cluster,singularity

 ## Run the pipeline on the cluster, building a new conda environment